CH4148MX/garand-docs/proposal.md

 ![Condition Encoding](diag/cond_enc.png)

-However, as you will see in the next section, we will be combining these flags to implement condition codes.
+As the next section details, we combine these flags to implement condition codes.

-##### Condition codes
+##### Condition Codes

-Condtion codes are used in control instructions to perform conditional branch or jump.
+Condtion codes are used in control-flow instructions to, conditionally, branch or jump to a certain location.
+They are *optionally* user-specified; if no condition code is specified, it is treated as unconditional.

-Current instructions use condition codes are: `BRUH.CC`, `B.CC`.
+The instructions that use the condition codes are `BRUH.CC`, and `B.CC`.
+They will be detailed below.

 | Encoding | Mnemonic | Meaning(Integer)               | Flag                  |
 | -------- | -------- | ------------------------------ | --------------------- |